iamycy/iamycy.github.io/_posts/2025-04-26-differentiable-tdf-ii.md

 ## Back story

-In the early 2021, I made an implementation of a differentiable `lfilter` function for `torchaudio` (a few core details were published two years later [here](/publications/2023-11-4-golf)).
+In early 2021, I implemented a differentiable `lfilter` function for `torchaudio` (a few core details were published two years later [here](/publications/2023-11-4-golf)).
-The basic idea is implementing the backpropagation of gradients in C++ for optimal performance.
+The basic idea is to implement the backpropagation of gradients in C++ for optimal performance.
 The implementation was based on Direct-Form-I (DF-I).
-This is different from the popular implementation of SciPy's `lfilter`, which is based on Transposed-Direct-Form-II (TDF-II) and more numerically stable[^1].
+This differs from the popular implementation of SciPy's `lfilter`, which is based on Transposed-Direct-Form-II (TDF-II) and is more numerically stable[^1].

-It'll be better to implement it in this form, but... at the time, my knowledge base was not enough to generalise the idea to TDF-II.
+Implementing it in this form would be better, but... at the time, my knowledge base was insufficient to generalise the idea to TDF-II.
-In DF-I/II, the gradients of FIR and all-pole filters can be treated independently so I was only working on the recursive part of the filter (the all-pole).
+In DF-I/II, the gradients of FIR and all-pole filters can be treated independently, so I worked only on the recursive part of the filter (the all-pole).

 <div style="display: flex; justify-content: space-between;">
   <div style="width: 55%;">